RossDickinson/NLP-Project-Multi-Class-Hotel-Review-Text-Classification/README.md

 There were several available imports to utilize when determining the optimal hyperparameters. keras_tuner was selected to conduct the hyperparameter tuning.
 This module required that the model was defined as a function and each of the internal parameters were defined with their appropriate search scopes.
 The following 10 hyperparameters were considered in the tuning process:
 - Embedding output dimension
 - Embedding regularizer learning rate (l2)
-- Number of units in a dense layer
+- Dense layer units (first layer)
 - LSTM dropout rate
-- LSTM layer output dimensions
+- Dense layer units (second layer)
 - Learning rate for the optimizer
-- Activation functions
-- Momentum as part of LSTM layer
 - Number of epochs
 - Batch size